 (3) File their petition with the director of agriculture at least fourteen days before the election.

-(I) Upon receipt of a petition, or upon receipt of other information which indicates that such action may be desirable, the director may:
+(I) Upon receipt of a petition, or upon receipt of other information which indicates that such action may be desirable, the director of agriculture may:

 (1) Make such investigation as he deems necessary and proper; and